 <html> <body> <h1>good morning, India@</h1> </body> </html>

 The format of request that is sent by the HTTP client to an HTTP server has the following substances:

 - Request line

 - An empty line.

-- Message body, sometimes selective.
+- The message body is sometimes selective.

 The request method is case sensitive and in several requests, URI is implemented to perform the action.
-Some of the commands include GET, POST, PUT, DELETE, CONNECT, OPTIONS etc.
+Some of the commands include GET, POST, PUT, DELETE, CONNECT, OPTIONS, etc.

-Below given is the example of the request message in which the HTTP requests to fetch morning.htm page from the web server streaming on www.google.com.
+Below given is the example of the request message in which the HTTP requests to fetch the morning.htm page from the web server streaming on www.google.com.